tometchy/Docker-compose-dotnet-core-and-mssql/README.md

-# Docker compose Dotnet Core and MySQL example system
+# Docker compose Dotnet Core and Microsoft SQL Server example system

-Example docker-compose system, based on .NET Core project and MySQL database (accessed with _Dapper_).
+Example docker-compose system, based on .NET Core project and Microsoft SQL Server database (accessed with _Dapper_).

-Dotnet Dockerfile and basic Docker setup based on [SoftwareDeveloper.Blog introduction to Docker](https://www.softwaredeveloper.blog/multi-project-dotnet-core-solution-in-docker-image).
+Dotnet Dockerfile and basic Docker setup based on [SoftwareDeveloper.Blog introduction to _Docker_](https://www.softwaredeveloper.blog/multi-project-dotnet-core-solution-in-docker-image) and database initialization based on [SoftwareDeveloper.Blog introduction to MS SQL Server initialized in _Docker_ container](https://www.softwaredeveloper.blog/initialize-mssql-in-docker-container).

-Docker-compose configuration used in this example is explained line by line in [SoftwareDeveloper.Blog introduction to docker-compose](https://www.softwaredeveloper.blog/docker-compose-introduction-dotnet-core-app-composed-with-mysql-database).

 ## Docker-compose up
 if you want to see this example running, you can just type `docker-compose up` from solution directory.